 Here are some recommendations when it comes to fluoride toothpaste:

 Plackers Kids Flossers

 Here is a floss that tastes like a candy and your kids would love to floss their teeth every now and then.
-They are fruit smoothie swirl flavor and cost $11 for a 4-pack with 75 flossers in each pack.
+They are fruit smoothie swirl flavor with 75 flossers in each pack.
 The flossers contain fluoride and their handle is easy to grasp.
 You should supervise your kids when they are flossing their teeth.